LGN520/farreach-public/ae_instructions.md

 			- Under Tofino switch (bf3), run `bash scripts/local/makeswitchos.sh`
 		- Re-compile code of NoCache and NetCache similar as FarReach:
 			- The only difference is to set `DIRNAME` as `nocache` and `netcache`, respectively.
-	- For the two experiments on impact of key popularity changes and performance of snapshot generation, we need to copile code in all machines to disable server rotation if not.
+	- For the two experiments on impact of key popularity changes and performance of snapshot generation, we need to compile code in all machines to disable server rotation if not.
 Here is the **detailed compilation to disable server rotation under main client (dl11)**:
 		- Disable server rotation:
 			- Comment line 82 (//#define SERVER_ROTATION) in `common/helper.h` to enable server rotation.
 			- Run `bash scripts/remote/sync_file.sh common helper.h` to sync the code change to all machines.
 		- Re-compile code of FarReach, NoCache, and NetCache with the same steps as mentioned above.

+## 4. AE on YCSB Core Workloads

-### 3.1 Throughput Analysis
+### 4.1 Throughput Analysis

 - **Pre-requisite: code is compiled with enabling server rotation.**
 - Under main client (dl11), for `scripts/exps/run_exp_throughput.sh`: